 Summary and concluding remarks

-There has been so little research on the endocannabinoid system, cannabinoids and sleep that it is not yet possible to say for sure in what way it affects sleep, only that it is of great importance.
+There has been so little research on the endocannabinoid system, cannabinoids and sleep that it is not yet possible to say for sure how it will affect the treatment and symptoms of insomnia, but what is certain is that it is of great importance.
 The results are contradicted by the fact that there are more than 100 different cannabinoids and that the individual effect of all of these is not yet known.
 Most studies focus mainly on THC and CBD cannabinoids and the effect of these on us is very different.
 However, it is undeniable that the endocannabinoid system plays a very important role in sleep and sleep quality through many different functions.
 A more holistic understanding of it would make a significant contribution to the treatment of many diseases and open up more to the subtle functioning of the human body.
-Human experience and research findings on the positive effects of CBD on sleep are a gratifying perspective on the ever-increasing variety of sleep problems.
+Experiences in human use and research findings on the positive effects of CBD on sleep are a gratifying perspective on the ever-increasing variety of insomnia symptoms.